tracylau/digitalpalidictionary.github.io/src/titlepage.md

 # Welcome to Digital Pāḷi Dictionary

-Digital Pāḷi Dictionary is a feature-rich Pāḷi dictionary which runs in GoldenDict, or any other application that supports the Stardict format.
+DPD is a feature-rich Pāḷi-English dictionary which runs in GoldenDict, or any other application that supports the Stardict format.

 It is a work in progress, made available for testing and feedback purposes.